deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18234/index.md

 > </details>

-> Table 7 compares the ROUGE-L scores for different multi-draft schemes across various decoders and sampling temperatures on the XSum task.
+> Table 7 shows the ROUGE-L scores on the XSum task across various decoders and sampling temperatures for the case of non-identical draft models.

 {{< table-caption >}}